The Canadian Rockies offer undoubtedly some of the world’s most breathtaking natural scenery as well as some of the best wildlife spotting in Canada.

 Take a detour

-For those with the time for a short detour, it’s well worth driving towards Golden and Revelstoke along Highway 1.
+For those with the time for a short detour, it’s well worth driving toward Golden and Revelstoke along Highway 1.
 Crossing the provincial border into British Columbia the road takes you through the magnificent Kicking Horse Pass into Yoho National Park.
 Here you will find such scenic wonders as vivid Emerald Lake, secluded Lake O’Hara, the prehistoric Burgess Shale fossil beds and the engineering marvel of the Spiral Railway Tunnels.

 Don’t rush the journey; there are plenty of breathtaking views along the route.
 Shortly after leaving Lake Louise you will reach beautiful Bow Lake.
 Rugged peaks rise steeply from its shores and you’ll get excellent views of the surroundings glaciers and icefields from the deck of the Num Ti Jah Lodge.